- Mary Johnson Ph. D.mary at labome dot comSynatom Research, Princeton, New Jersey, United States

 |Mol Biol Cell||2|

-In the earlier survey in 2008, information about secondary antibodies from 99 recent publications in Science and Journal of Biological Chemistry were collected and catalogued.
+In an earlier 2008 survey, information about secondary antibodies from 99 recent publications in the journals Science and Journal of Biological Chemistry were collected and cataloged.
 The publications were randomly selected.
 Their authors came from more than 80 universities or research institutes in 16 countries.
-Data include host species, reactive species, Ig class, Ig subclass, conjugation, experimental methods, antibody dilution, and suppliers.
-Quite often, the relevant information are not available in these articles.
-In such cases, the corresponding authors were contacted and their clarifications if any are incorporated.
-For a list of the publications and detailed information about the secondary antibodies used in these publications, please see here.
+Data included host species, reactive species, Ig class, Ig subclass, conjugation, experimental methods, antibody dilution, and suppliers.
+Quite often, the relevant information were not available in these articles.
+In such cases, the corresponding authors were contacted and their clarifications if any were incorporated.
+For the list of the publications and detailed information about secondary antibodies used, please see here.